Code-Institute-Submissions/milestone-project-one-20/README.md

 https://annakovesdi.github.io/milestone-project-1/

 This site will eventually be used by Casa Capello restaurant in Den Haag.
 But first, I have to learn a lot more to complete it, so I can deliver a full-stack project.
-This means it will not be officially deployed untill i finish school.
+This means it will not be officially deployed untill i finish school, on casacapello.nl.
+For now it is deployed through GitHub Pages.
+GitHub Pages is designed to host your personal, organization, or project pages from a GitHub repository.

 ## *Credits*
 Content